-Last year was a challenging one for women in business (in 2020, women experienced a “she-cession”), and female business owners were no exception.
-In its annual report for 2020, the National Women’s Business Council (NWBC) says the number of women-owned small businesses fell by 25% from February to April 2020.
+It’s been a challenging couple of years for women in business (in 2020, women experienced a “she-cession”), and female business owners were no exception.
+Unsurprisingly, the impact of Covid-19 was substantial; the National Women’s Business Council (NWBC) says the number of women-owned small businesses fell by 25 percent in the early days of the pandemic.
 Fortunately, it looks like that downturn is in the past.
 The Enterprising Investor says, “The future is female” and points to pre-pandemic statistics that show women-owned businesses (particularly startups) “may be bigger than we think.”

-There are many reasons why a woman can benefit by owning a business.
-For one, it gets you away from the glass ceiling that still limits how much money women in business can earn and how high they can rise at many corporations in the country.
+There are many reasons a woman can benefit from owning a business.
+Perhaps most importantly, it gets you away from the glass ceiling that still limits how much money women in business can earn and how high they can rise at many corporations in the country.

 There are two types of certification as a woman-owned business:

-- Women’s Business Enterprise (WBE): This designation is used by private sector organizations and many state and local governments looking for women-owned companies to do business with.
+Women’s Business Enterprise (WBE): This designation is used by private sector organizations and many state and local governments seeking women-owned companies to conduct business with.

-- Women-Owned Small Business (WOSB): This designation is used by federal government agencies looking for women-owned companies to do business with.
-Economically Disadvantaged Women-Owned Small Business (EDWOSB) is a subcategory of WOSBs that meet the criteria for being economically disadvantaged.
+Women-Owned Small Business (WOSB): This designation is used by federal government agencies looking for women-owned companies to do business with.
+The Economically Disadvantaged Women-Owned Small Business (EDWOSB) is a subcategory of WOSBs for those that meet the criteria for being economically disadvantaged.

-Decades ago, the federal government set a goal of awarding at least 25% of federal contracts for small businesses and 5% for female business owners.
+Decades ago, the federal government set a goal of awarding at least 25 percent of federal contracts for small businesses and five percent for female business owners.
 Women business owners can, of course, compete for any type of federal government contracts.
 But some contract opportunities are only available to female business owners.

 If you want to compete for federal contracts, check out the Small Business Administration’s (SBA) WOSB (Women-Owned Small Businesses) federal contracting program.
-Certain women entrepreneurs may also be eligible to be certified as Economically Disadvantaged WOSBs (EDWOSBs).
+As noted above, certain women entrepreneurs may also be eligible to be certified as Economically Disadvantaged WOSBs.

 The certification process for WOSBs and EDWOSBs has recently changed, making it “easier for qualified small businesses to participate” in the program by improving the customer experience, according to the SBA.

-Find out about the certification process (it’s free) by going to this SBA website.
+Find out about the free certification process by going to this SBA website.
 Learn more about your options or get answers to FAQs.
 And there’s a lot more information in the beta.Certify Knowledge Base.

 Private companies doing business with the federal government may be required to contract with a certain percentage of women-owned businesses.
 Getting certified as a WBE can give your small business an advantage against bigger businesses when trying to land these contracts.

-You can no longer self-certify.
+As recently as late 2020, businesses were able to self-certify; however, you can no longer do so.
 Businesses must go through an approved third-party organization or the SBA website at certify.sba.gov.
-Some organizations can help you with the certification process (WOSB and WBE), including:
+Some organizations can help you with the WBE or WOSB certification process, including:

-- Be a small business as defined by SBA (size of the company may vary by NAICS code)
+Be a small business as defined by the SBA (size of the company may vary by NAICS code)

 To qualify as an EDWOSB, your business must:

-- Be owned and controlled by one or more women, each $6 million or less in personal assets
+Be owned and controlled by one or more women, each with $6 million or less in personal assets

 If you’re already certified through a third party or the SBA, you’ll need to get recertified.
-However, for self-certified WOSBs or EDWOSBs with active WOSB or EDWOSB set-aside contracts, your business is still certified throughout the life of the contract.
+However, for self-certified WOSBs or EDWOSBs with active WOSB or EDWOSB set-aside contracts (those contracts the government has limited to or “set aside” for competition amongst small businesses only), your business is still certified throughout the life of the contract.

 In addition to certifying female-owned businesses, some certification organizations offer member benefits such as educational programs, conferences, networking events, and matchmaking opportunities.

 Finding funding has long been a struggle for female business owners.
-According to Crunchbase, VC funding for women-owned businesses fell 27% last year.
-And while it’s a few years old, the stats shown in the last report from the U.S. Senate Committee on Small Business and Entrepreneurship, 21st Century Barriers to Women’s Entrepreneurship, have not changed all that much.
-That report showed women received only 16% of all conventional small business loans.
+In 2021, female founders secured just 2 percent of all venture capitalist (VC) funding in the U.S. And while it’s a few years old, the stats shown in the last report from the U.S. Senate Committee on Small Business and Entrepreneurship, 21st Century Barriers to Women’s Entrepreneurship, have not changed all that much.
+That report showed women received only 16 percent of all conventional small business loans.

 If you’re a female-owned business looking for a small business loan, you have several options, including: